At long last the Link Spiel has a new home and new look:

 There's been a couple of articles written on what to look for when hiring a link builder, one was done by my good friend Justilien Gaspard and the other by Sugarrae.
 Both give excellent practical advice to follow if you're hiring someone/firm to do your link work....

-The rest of this article has been moved to the new link building blog the Link Spiel.
-It can be found here http://www.linkspiel.com/2008/09/cover-your-link-ass-et/
+The rest of this article has been moved to the new link building blog on Alliance-Link.
+It can be found here https://www.alliance-link.com/link-building-blog/

 Thursday, August 28, 2008